saverkamp/pycdm/README.md

 # License

-Copyright © 2012 Shawn Averkamp  <shawn-averkamp@uiowa.edu>
+Copyright © 2012 Shawn Averkamp  <shawnaverkamp@gmail.com>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by